nikosdion/toggle-dark/README.md

 Toggle Dark needs to know where you physically are to calculate the correct sunrise and sunset time.

-When `geoip=1` it will use the third party GeoIP service ip-api.com.
-Moreover, it will cache your location in the file `~/.config/toggle-dark.cache` along with your external IP address for the number of hours specified in the `cache_lifetime` setting.
-After this many hours, it will check your external IP address using the third party checkip.amazonaws.com service.
-If your IP has changed, it will retrieve your location again from the GeoIP service.
+When `geoip=1` Toggle Dark will be doing two network requests.
+One is to `checkip.amazonaws.com` to get your external IP address, and one to `ip-api.com` to determine your longitude and latitude (geographic coordinates).
+The geographic coordinates are used to determine the sunrise and sunset time.
+After `cache_lifetime` hours it will contact `checkip.amazonaws.com` again to check your IP address.
+If it has changed it will contact `ip-api.com` again.

-If you'd rather not use any third party service you can set `geoip=0` and set up your location's longitude and latitude as decimal degrees.
+If you'd rather not use any third party service –and completely prevent network access– you can set `geoip=0` and set up your location's longitude and latitude as decimal degrees.
 Longitude is positive in the Eastern hemisphere and negative in the Western hemisphere.
 Latitude is positive in the North hemisphere and negative in the South hemisphere.

+> ℹ️ **Tip**: You can find these coordinates by searching “<city name> longitude latitude” in any search engine, or by consulting a GPS device.
+Remember to use decimal degress, NOT degrees-minutes-seconds.

 ### Sunset and sunrise calculation